meowmeowxw/logitech-g733-linux-driver/README.md

 # Logitech G733 Headset Driver

-It's not really a driver, it's just an RGB controller(?), but in the future I would like to know what is the headset's battery percentage.
+It's at the moment just an RGB controller(?), but in the future I would like to know what is the headset battery percentage.
 Logitech hub is not available on linux so I created my own.

 ## Build